exercism/tcl/exercises/practice/zipper/.docs/instructions.append.md

+# Instructions append

-# Scope
+## Scope

 You'll find a Tree class already implemented for you.
 Your task is to write the Zipper class.